naszilla/naszilla/README.md

 ## Evaluate pretrained BANANAS architecture
 The best architecture found by BANANAS on the DARTS search space achieved 2.57% test error.
 To evaluate our pretrained neural architecture,
-- Download our fork of the darts repo here: https://github.com/naszilla/darts
+- Download our fork of the darts repo: https://github.com/naszilla/darts
-- If the repo is not in your home directory, i.e., `~/darts`, then update line 7 of `bananas/darts/data.py` and line 8 of `bananas/train_arch_runner.py` with the correct path.
+- If the repo is not in your home directory, i.e., `~/darts`, then update line 7 of `bananas/darts/data.py` and line 8 of `bananas/train_arch_runner.py` with the correct path to this repo
-- Download the weights [bananas.pt](https://drive.google.com/file/d/1d8jnI0R9fvXBjkIY7CRogyxynEh6TWu_/view?usp=sharing) and put it inside the folder `darts/cnn`
+- Download the weights [bananas.pt](https://drive.google.com/file/d/1d8jnI0R9fvXBjkIY7CRogyxynEh6TWu_/view?usp=sharing) and put it inside the folder `<path-to-darts>/cnn`

 ```
-cd darts/cnn; python test.py --model_path bananas.pt
+cd <path-to-darts>/cnn; python test.py --model_path bananas.pt
 ```
 The error on the test set should be 2.57%.
 This can be run on a CPU or GPU, but it will be faster on a GPU.